miroslavpejic85/mirotalk/README.md

 -   No download, plug-in, or login required, entirely browser-based
 -   Unlimited number of conference rooms without call time limitation
 -   Translated in 133 languages
+-   Host protection to ensure unauthorized access to your host
 -   Possibility to Password protect the Room for the meeting
 -   Desktop and Mobile compatible
--   Optimized Room URL Sharing (share it to your participants, wait for them to join)
+-   Optimized Room URL Sharing for mobile
 -   Webcam Streaming (Front - Rear for mobile)
 -   Audio Streaming crystal clear with detect speaking and volume indicator
 -   Screen Sharing to present documents, slides, and more...
 -   File Sharing (with drag-and-drop), share any files to your participants in the room
--   Select Audio Input - Output && Video source
+-   Select Audio Input - Output and Video source
 -   Ability to set video quality up to 4K and 60 FPS
 -   Recording your Screen, Audio and Video
 -   Snapshot the video frame and save it as image png